How to Get UPC Codes

-You will need a different UPC for each product, including different sizes, volumes, flavors, etc. For example, if you have dress pants that come in red, green, and blue, and each color comes in small, medium, and large sizes, you will need 9 UPCs all together: 3 for the red pants, 3 for the green pants, and 3 for the blue pants.
+You will need a different UPC for each product, including different sizes, volumes, flavors, etc. For example, if you have dress pants that come in red, green, and blue, and each color comes in small, medium, and large sizes, you will need 9 UPCs all together: three for the red pants, three for the green pants, and three for the blue pants, respectively.

 Take inventory of all your products that require UPCs to estimate how many Item Reference Numbers (IRNs) you will need, as well as how many digits your highest IRN will have.
 The number of digits in your highest IRN will make up part of your 12-digit UPC.

 You can then calculate how many digits your company prefix should have by subtracting the number of IRN digits from 11.
 The 12th number of your UPC will be the check digit, which is mathematically calculated from the other numbers.

 As an example, if you have 9,145 products that need UPCs, your highest IRN will be 9145 (4 numbers).
 Your company prefix will then be 7 numbers long (11 - 4).
 Thus, your UPC will look like this:

 2. Join GS1 US and apply for your GS1 company prefix.

 GS1 is the only legitimate producer of UPC codes, giving U.S. businesses access to unique GTINs and global supply chain and e-commerce standards.